yuangliu/15618prj/docs/final.md

 **(b)** *Medium network. (log-log)*
 <img src="comp4.png" style="background-color:#666;"/>
 **(c)** *Large network. (log-log)*
-**Figure 3:** *Comparison with sequential code and TensorFlow. (ms)*
+**Figure 4:** *Comparison with sequential code and TensorFlow. (ms)*

 ### Training Time
-Figure 4 shows the forward and backward cost of trainings in each iteration on a large network.
+Figure 5 shows the forward and backward cost of trainings in each iteration on a large network.
 Back-propagation used a relatively more time, which is because the dependency is more complex than forward propagation.

 <img src="train.png" style="background-color:#666;"/>
-**Figure 4:** *Forward and backward cost. (ms)*
+**Figure 5:** *Forward and backward cost. (ms)*

 ### Data Movement Cost
 Data movement is a main source of time and energy cost for GPU applications.
-We recorded the time of data initialization and memory free on default setting, and showed the result in Fig. 5.
+We recorded the time of data initialization and memory free on default setting, and showed the result in Figure 6.
 The absolute time (in ms) and percentage of each part are shown in the figure.
-We can see from Fig. 5(a) that, when we train the network for 10 iterations, the cost of initialization is relatively high.
-However, in Fig. 5(b), as we train for more iterations, it remains constant, and becomes trivial relative to running time.
+We can see from Figure 6(a) that, when we train the network for 10 iterations, the cost of initialization is relatively high.
+However, in Figure 6(b), as we train for more iterations, it remains constant, and becomes trivial relative to running time.

 <img src="data1.png" style="background-color:#666;"/>
 **(a)** *10 iterations.*
 <img src="data2.png" style="background-color:#666;"/>
 **(b)** *1,000 iterations.*
-**Figure 5:** *Cost of data movement. (ms)*
+**Figure 6:** *Cost of data movement. (ms)*

 ### LSTM Variants
-Figure 5 shows the performance of different LSTM variants.
+Figure 7 shows the performance of different LSTM variants.
 We supported 8 variants in total.
 Vanilla LSTM contains all components in the nodes, and other variants are a subset of it.
 From the figure, we can see that their running time is less than vanilla LSTM, since we optimized memory and computation cost of each variant.

 <img src="variant.png" style="background-color:#666;"/>
-**Figure 5:** *Running time of LSTM variants. (ms)*
+**Figure 7:** *Running time of LSTM variants. (ms)*

 ## References